apigee-127/a127-samples/spikearrest-example/README.md

 ## About the default example configuration

 Here's the default configuration for the spike arrest sample.
 First, we have the `x-volos-resources` definition.
-It adds spike arrest to the example project with a default configuration:
+It adds spike arrest to the example project with a default configuration.

+>Note: Unlike some other Volos.js modules that have "in-memory", Redis, and Apigee modes, spike arrest only has an "in-memory" mode.
+If you deploy to a service like Apigee Edge, spike arrest continues to function as expected.

 ````yaml
 x-volos-resources: